Samagra-Development/docs/docs/Offline Handling Module.md

 2.1.7 Sync your gradle.
 Clean your project.

-2.1.8 Please follow the same steps for the integration of notification_module module.
+2.1.8 Please follow the same steps for the integration of offline_module module.

 2.1.9 Open the app module's build.gradle file and add a new line to the dependencies block as shown in the following snippet and then run the `gradle-sync`.